thebaldgeek/thebaldgeek.github.io/wardrive.md

 The 4 magenets on the bottom of the box means that tbg can move the wifydra around from AT longboard to car and other places under 82Mph windspeed.
 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/wardrive/wifydraandwiglefin.jpg" height="240">

-Program the dom.ino into the feather board.
+Program the correct dom.ino into the feather board.
+As of Dec 3rd 3 2024, the correct dom is at the bottom of the github issue linked above.
+DO NOT use the dom in the main zip file!

 Note that we could not get the Dom to compile and download using the local IDE that we used for the Subs.
 Once we switched to the cloud based IDE, the dom compiled and downloaded without issue.

 Solder up the +v, gnd and two I2C pads on each sub and the pins on the GPS and SD card boards.